California Best Places to Retire - A Guide

 California has as many top retirement communities as any state in the union.
 Its climate is exceptional and so is its beauty.
 On the downside, other states generally offer better value for your retirement dollar - real estate and the cost of living here is significantly higher than almost any state.
+The Mercatus Center rates CA 44th out of 50 states for fiscal health, although the state is working to improve that.
 On the other hand, recreational activities are exceptional in this state with a Pacific Ocean coastline that stretches from Mexico to the Oregon border.
 The state had 38 million people in 2012.
 This site will acquaint you with some basic facts about retirement to the best places in California.

 Active adults looking for retirement information on best retirement communities like Eureka, San Diego, Laguna Woods Village etc. will find it here.
 To find more helpful information check out the Wikipedia page for California

 Vineyards in San Luis Obispo

 The California climate is characterized as Mediterranean.
 Summers are warm and dry and winters are cool and wet.
 Marine air from the Pacific controls the climate.It is such a big state that there are significantly different climates within it.

 In 2012 the California per capita income was $44,980, near the top of all states.
 California cost of living tends to be very high.
 Zillow reported that in early 2016 California Value Index of homes was $454,700.
 The 4th quarter 2015 median selling price of a home in Los Angeles/Long Beach was $481,900; in Sacramento the median selling price was $294,100 (source: NAR).